houmain/keymapper/README.md

 ### Windows
 A portable build can be downloaded from the [latest release](https://github.com/houmain/keymapper/releases/latest) page.

-`keymapper.exe` can simply be started without special permissions.
-To install it permanently, simply add it to the auto-started applications.

-There are two modes of operation:
+To try it out, simply create a [configuration](#configuration) file and start both `keymapper.exe` and `keymapperd.exe`.

-* By default a [Low level keyboard hook](https://docs.microsoft.com/en-us/windows/desktop/winmsg/about-hooks) is used, which generally works fine but has a few limitations.
-Foremost the Windows key cannot be mapped reliably and applications which are running as administrator (like the login screen, task manager, ...) resist any mapping.
+It is advisable to start `keymapperd.exe` with elevated permissions.
+Doing not so has a few limitations.
+Foremost the Windows key cannot be mapped reliably and applications which are running as administrator (like the task manager, ...) resist any mapping.

-* When the command line argument `-i` is passed, the [Interception](https://github.com/oblitum/Interception/) library is used.
-It does not have these limitations, but a special keyboard driver needs to be [installed](https://github.com/oblitum/Interception/#driver-installation) and the `interception.dll` needs to be placed in the working directory.
+To install permanently, simply add them to the auto-started applications.

 Building
 --------